bjricketts/grs1915-auto-encoder/README.md

 Your Pandas version needs to be 1.4.1 to be guaranteed to successfully unpickle.
 You will need to have the dash package installed.
-The images of original data and the reconstructed data will only be visible if you are online - they query my website for the images.
+The images of original data and the reconstructed data will only be visible if you are online - they query my website for the images. app.py and the pickle file need to be in the same folder when you run app.py To view the projection, go to http://127.0.0.1:8050/ in your browser.
+The program shouldn't take long to load - it is only really loading a pandas dataframe and plotting it.